shaqrivera/employee-tracker/README.md

 ## Installation

 First install Node.js, and MySQL (<a href="https://nodejs.org/en/download/" target="_blank">Link to install Node.js</a>) (<a href="https://www.mysql.com/downloads/" target="_blank">Link to install MySQL</a>) Install the required dependencies using 'npm i'.
 Next, you must run the schema.sql file in order to create the database.
-In the root directory of the repository, use the following two commands in order (The second command may be omitted if test seeds are not desired.) :
+In the root directory of the repository, start an instance of MySQL and use the following two commands in order (The second command may be omitted if test seeds are not desired.) :

 First command: `source ./db/schema.sql;`